 Education Program This state executes a "Parents' Education Program" with an intention of promoting cooperation between the divorcing partners.
-The other aim is to help the divorcing partners to solve issues that may sprout up in course of the divorce or separation process.
-This is a compulsory program.
-Some of the characteristics of this program are as follows.
+The other aim is to help the divorcing couples to solve all marital issues that may sprout up during the course of the divorce or separation process.
+This is one of the compulsory programs in the state.
+Some of the characteristics of this program are as follows:

 |